nviennot/easy-finance/README.md

 Plaid is used to retreive all the bank data.

 * Go to [plaid.com](https://plaid.com)
 * Register for a new account.
-We will be using a free development account
+We will be using a free development account that allows up to 5 linked banks.
 * In _Team Settings_ → _Keys_, Copy the `client_id`, `public_key`, and
 `developement secret` into the `with_env.sh` file